 This gap is why Hope for Justice and partners launched our IMSA Model Development Project, which led to the publication in 2023 of a new National Framework, which we are now seeking to pilot across the whole UK.
-The goal is that rather than Hope for Justice alone employing IMSAs, that many other charities and organizations employ their own IMSAs who have been fully trained and who work to a high and accredited standard.
+The goal is that rather than Hope for Justice alone employing IMSAs, that many other charities and organisations across all four nations employ their own IMSAs who have been fully trained and who work to a high and accredited standard.

-A board comprising Hope for Justice, the British Red Cross, the Snowdrop Project and the Bakhita Center for Research on Slavery, Exploitation and Abuse have led the project so far, together with consultants with lived experience of trafficking.
-As part of this, we will also appoint board members from not just England, but also Scotland, Wales and Northern Ireland.
+A board comprising Hope for Justice, the British Red Cross, the Snowdrop Project and the Bakhita Centre for Research on Slavery, Exploitation and Abuse have led the project so far, together with consultants with lived experience of modern slavery.
+We have consulted with a huge variety of organisations to ensure we get this right and that the model is suitable everywhere.
+As part of this ambition, we will also appoint board members from within each devolved nation to make sure the IMSA Model is fit for purpose there, and as such we have recently welcomed Survivors of Human Trafficking in Scotland (SOHTIS) to the board.

-Eleanor Lyons, the UK's Independent Anti-Slavery Commissioner, said: "This program is a great example of a collaborative approach that places survivors' needs at its heart.
+Eleanor Lyons, the UK's Independent Anti-Slavery Commissioner, said: "This programme is a great example of a collaborative approach that places survivors' needs at its heart.
 The IMSAs' advocacy work for victims and survivors of the most appalling crimes of modern slavery and human trafficking is so important.
-The IMSAs demonstrate a model that works, and it is essential that more victims and survivors have access to the program."
+The IMSAs demonstrate a model that works, and it is essential that more victims and survivors have access to the programme."